Accelerated BSN Track FAQs

 - Clinical clearance immunizations, background checks, criminal history checks, drug screening, etc.

-CTX’s School of Nursing’s BSN program’s curriculum has proven to be successful as 98% of graduates in 2016 passed the NCLEX-RN the first time.
+CTX’s College of Nursing’s BSN program’s curriculum has proven to be successful as 98% of graduates in 2016 passed the NCLEX-RN the first time.

 3. Is the ABSN track 100% online?

 No. It s a comprehensive blended learning model which means we combine online coursework with onsite labs and clinical rotations that must be completed in person.
 The online learning component serves as a precursor to the in-person practicum you will complete at our skills and simulation lab site and in clinical rotations at local hospitals.

 5. Am I still eligible if I was previously enrolled in a nursing program?